marijnh/Eloquent-JavaScript/20_node.md

 {{index "listening (TCP)", "listen method", "createServer function"}}

-This is all it takes to start a simple HTTP server:
+This is all it takes to start an HTTP server:

 ```
 const {createServer} = require("http");